Rpinto02/RecifeLandSlidings/README.md

-English

-Trying to build a land sliding prediciton method in the city of Recife, Brazil.
+# Building a predictive model for Recife (Brazil) land slidings

+## Introduction

-This a machine learning approach to estimate the probability of a land sliding on a given location in the city of Recife, Brazil, using the public datasets provided by the government (http://dados.recife.pe.gov.br/).
+This a machine learning approach to estimate the probability of a land sliding on a given location in the city of Recife, Brazil, using the public datasets provided by the [government](http://dados.recife.pe.gov.br/).

+## Getting Started

+### Dependencies

+* Python 3.8
+* Pandas, Numpy
+* Tabula
+* Matplotlib, Seaborn
+* Requests

+### Instructions
 Notebook order of reading:

 Start reading with 00 notebooks which are the preparation of the original dataframes.